 Project Location:

 The Proposed Project is located in southeast Orange County (OC or County), within the unincorporated, gated community of Coto de Caza.
-The Proposed Project site consists of trees along residential roadways mainly west of Coto de Caza Drive and a few roadways east of Coto de Caza Drive, covering a total of approximately 15496.24 acres.
+The Proposed Project site consists of trees along residential roadways mainly west of Coto de Caza Drive and a few roadways east of Coto de Caza Drive, covering a total of approximately 15,496.24 acres.
 All the trees are located within highly developed residential areas.
 Trees treated as a result of the Proposed Project are located in areas designated as Very High Fire Hazard Severity Zones (VHFHSZ).

 Existing Conditions: